MuhammadjonR/Fraud_Detection/README.md

-# Credit Card Fraud Detection - Streamlit App
+# Credit Card Fraud Detection

 A simple Streamlit web application that uses your anomaly detection model to identify fraudulent credit card transactions based on user ID and transaction amount.